ohjang121/project_capstone/README.md

 ### Project Summary
 In this project, I integrate immigration, temperature, and demographics data to design and build data models for analytics purpose.
 I chose this recommended project with my strong interest in immigration as an immigrant myself.

-Below are recommended steps to tackle the project:
+Below are the recommended steps to tackle the project:

 * Step 1: Scope the Project and Gather Data
 * Step 2: Explore and Assess the Data